 In December 2006, the Forest Rights Act was passed which accords legal recognition to the rights of traditional forest-dwelling communities and partially corrects the injustice caused by colonial-era forest laws.
 This act is an important topic for IAS Exam and must be reviewed by the aspirants.

-Key Facts about Forest Rights Act (FRA) for UPSC
+Key Facts about the Forest Rights Act (FRA) for UPSC

 The below table mentions some key facts about the Forest Rights Act 2006: